Softpanorama

 1. First generation shells (Thomson shell and Mashey shell)

-2. Second generation shells (C-shell and Bourne shell, which were developed in parallel and in which Bill Joy team provided really strong competition to professionals from AT&T ;-).
-In many ways C-shell represented a real breakthrough as it was more programmable (even the name implies closeness to C) and more flexible then any of the previous generations of the shells
+2. Second generation shells (C-shell and Bourne shell, which were developed in parallel and in which Bill Joy team provided devastating blow to developers from AT&T, and wiped out the floor with Bourne shell ;-).
+In many ways C-shell represented a real breakthrough as it was more programmable (even the name implies closeness to C) and more flexible then any of the first generation shells and Bourne shell.

 3. Third generation shells (tcsh and ksh88)

-4. Fourth generation shells (ksh93, bash and zsh)
+4. Fourth generation shells (ksh93, bash, zsh and, especially, Microsoft Power Shell)

 First generation shells